Wendy’s Copycat Chili

 Step 6.
 Stir to combine well.

 Step 7.
-Bring the mixture to a low boil, and then reduce the heat to simmer covered for at least 2 hours before serving.
+Bring the mixture to a low boil and then reduce the heat to simmer.
+Cover the mixture for at least 2 hours before serving.

 Want to save this recipe?
 Enter your email below and we’ll send the recipe straight to your inbox!